yar3333/haxe-codegen/README.md

-# extgen #
+# codegen #

-A macro tool to generate externals (haxe and none-haxe) from existing haxe source codes.
+A macro tool to generate codes (haxe and none-haxe) from existing haxe source codes.

 Useful if you want to split your project to several separate-compiled parts and you want to haxe api (extern classes) for your code parts commmunication.

 ### Usage ###
-Compile your project with "-lib extgen" and "--macro ExtGen.generate(generatorName,outPath,?topLevelPackage,?filterFile,?mapperFile)"
+Compile your project with "-lib codegen" and "--macro CodeGen.generate(generatorName,outPath,?topLevelPackage,?filterFile,?mapperFile)"

  * generatorName - one of the next:
 	 * **haxe-extern** - generate haxe extern classes like haxe compiler '--gen-hx-classes' option;